MyPetORG/MyPet-Wiki/pages/skills/slow.md

 ~~NOTOC~~
 # Slow

-With this skill your pet has a chance to slow his target down for a some seconds.\\
+With this skill your pet has a chance to slow his target down for a some seconds.<br>

-The chance and the time the target is slowed can be set via the [skilltree](en/skilltrees) skill settings.
+The chance and the time the target is slowed can be set via the [skilltree](skilltrees) skill settings.
 ----
 ### Demonstration